 Lastly, no wire transfers.

-Want to get $50 to open an account?
-SoFi Money will give you $50 if you open your account and fund it with at least a hundred bucks.
+Want to get up to $325 to open an account?
+SoFi Money will give you up to $325 if you open your account and satisfy a few other conditions.

-It's just that simple.
-And once you're done, you can refer your friends and give them $50 a pop too.
-Everyone wins!
+It’s just that simple.
+And once you’re done, you can refer your friends and give them $25 a pop too.